skupperproject/skupper-website/README.md

 ## Setting up the project

 This project uses Git submodules.
-After cloning this repo, you must first check out the submodules:
+The first time you clone this repo, load the submodules using the following command:

 ```sh
 git submodule update --init